 Do Air Purifiers Help With Pet Dander?

 Yes, some air purifiers effectively reduce pet dander.
-Air purifiers that help reduce pet dander have a high-efficiency air filter.
-Specifically, those that are equipped with a high efficiency particulate air filter, or HEPA filter.
+The Best air purifiers for pet dander have a high-efficiency air filter.
+Specifically, those that are equipped with a high-efficiency particulate air filter, or HEPA filter.

 HEPA filters remove 99.7% of pollutants that are 0.3 microns in size.
 This includes allergens, viruses and bacteria particles.
 For reference, pet dander is roughly five to 10 microns, on average.
 That is significantly larger than 0.3 microns.
 Thus, air purifiers equipped with a HEPA filter excel at removing pet dander.